ramhejazi/dunst/README.md

     type: 'normal',
     // overwrite instance title, optional
     title: 'my app'

-    // body of notification, will be passed to optional formatter fn
+    /*
-    // useful for creating pango markup supported by dunst dynamically
+        body of notification, will be passed to optional formatter function. useful for creating pango markup supported by dunst */
     content: '...'
 })
 ```